-1.1 Ensure that the consistency of the Joint Plan Land Use Element with adopted County-Wide Planning Policies and the integration of transportation considerations into land use decisions, and vice versa.
-1.2 Integrate the goals of the Sustainable Thurston Plan into the Joint Plan Land Use Element.
-1.3 Seek active public involvement during updates of the Joint Plan.
-1.4 Ensure consistency between the Joint Plan Land Use Element and all other elements of the City of Tumwater and Thurston County Comprehensive Plans and the Port of Olympia Comprehensive Scheme of Harbor Improvements .
-1.5 Coordinate the Joint Plan Land Use Element with the Port of Olympia Regional Airport Master Plan and the Port of Olympia Strategic Plan.

-1.6 Ensure that development in the Joint Plan area is consistent with the Thurston County Shoreline Master Program.
-1.7 Ensure consistency between the Joint Plan Land Use Element and the City of Tumwater and Thurston County development regulations.
-1.8 Coordinate the Joint Plan Land Use Element with local, state, and national initiatives that support the Joint Plan vision whenever practical to increase the chance of additional funding.
-1.9 Update the Memorandum of Understanding between the City of Tumwater and Thurston County addressing Joint Plan area Zoning and Development Standards as needed to ensure it remains relevant.
+- Ensure that the consistency of the Joint Plan Land Use Element with adopted County-Wide Planning Policies and the integration of transportation considerations into land use decisions, and vice versa.
+Integrate the goals of the Sustainable Thurston Plan into the Joint Plan Land Use Element.
+Seek active public involvement during updates of the Joint Plan.
+Ensure consistency between the Joint Plan Land Use Element and all other elements of the City of Tumwater and Thurston County Comprehensive Plans and the Port of Olympia Comprehensive Scheme - 1.5 Coordinate the Joint Plan Land Use Element with the Port of Olympia Regional Airport Master Plan and the Port of Olympia Strategic Plan. - 1.6 Ensure that development in the Joint Plan area is consistent with the Thurston County Shoreline Master Program. - 1.7 Ensure consistency between the Joint Plan Land Use Element and the City of Tumwater and Thurston County development regulations. - 1.8 Coordinate the Joint Plan Land Use Element with local, state, and national initiatives that support the Joint Plan vision whenever practical to increase the chance of additional funding.